visualstuart/aspnetcore-log4net/README.md

 # aspnetcore-log4net
-An ASP.NET Core logging provider for log4net with support for semantic loggingthrough the process
+An ASP.NET Core logging provider for log4net with support for semantic logging

 ## Purpose
 Investigate the ASP.NET Core 2.0 logging mechanism through the process creating a log4net logging provider.
 This project aims to explore the ASP.NET Core logging customization and extensibility.
 The concepts should generalize to creating logging providers for other logging mechanisms.

+Compare with ASP.NET Core In Action, Andrew Lock, Manning Publ., 2018, section 17.3.2 "Replacing the default ILoggerFactory with Serilog." (https://livebook.manning.com/#!/book/asp-net-core-in-action/chapter-17/159)

 ### Choosing log4net
 Log4net might be considered a little dated as a logging solution for .NET, however it remains